justcoded/just-responsive-images/readme.txt

 1. Download, unzip and upload to your WordPress plugins directory
 2. Activate the plugin within you WordPress Administration Backend
 3. Add hook `add_filter('rwd_image_sizes', 'my_rwd_image_sizes');`
-4. Create new function `my_rwd_image_sizes` and return configuration array.
-The example can be found inside the plugin folder in `/data/config-example.php`
+4. Create new function `my_rwd_image_sizes` and set the configuration array.
+The example can be found inside the plugin folder in `/data/config-example.php`.

 == Upgrade Notice ==